sgorgun/binary-tree-traversal-task-python/README.md

 ### Basic data structure for representing binary trees

-You may assume that for all coding exercises the following data class will be used to represent tree nodes:
+Assume for all coding exercises, the following data class will be used to represent tree nodes:

 ```python
 class TreeNone: